-Time Restrictions - Many states have time restrictions during which calls, particularly robocalls, may be placed.
+TIME RESTRICTIONS: Many states have time restrictions during which calls, particularly robocalls, may be placed.
 For example, several states limit the placement of robocalls to 9 am to 9 pm.
 Calling outside those hours is impermissible.

-Geographic Limits - A few states prohibit autodialed calls that originate in the state, but they are otherwise permitted.
+GEOGRAPHIC LIMITS: A few states prohibit autodialed calls that originate in the state but they are otherwise permitted.
 For example, Georgia and New Jersey prohibit autodialed calls that originate in the state but permit calls that originate from beyond their borders.

-Live Operator - Some states require that a live operator introduce a pre-recorded or artificial voice call to inform the recipient who the caller is, the purpose of the call, and contact information, and to obtain consent from the recipient to listen to a prerecorded message.
+LIVE OPERATOR: Some states require that a live operator introduce a prerecorded or artificial voice call to inform the recipient who the caller is, the purpose of the call, and contact information, and to obtain consent from the recipient to listen to a prerecorded message.

-Permit Requirements - These rules generally require that a caller apply to the telephone carrier for permission to place the calls after supplying relevant information regarding the nature and frequency of the calls.
+PERMIT REQUIREMENTS: These rules generally require that a caller apply to the telephone carrier for permission to place the calls after supplying relevant information regarding the nature and frequency of the calls.
 Some states like Texas also require governmental permitting for robocalls, while others require filing the name of a registered agent of the organization before making calls.

-Required Disconnection Time - Calls may have to be disconnected from the line within a certain period of time.
+REQUIRED DISCONNECTION TIME: Calls may have to be disconnected from the line within a certain period of time.
 For example, robocalls to residents of Illinois must be disconnected within 30 seconds of the time the recipient hangs up the phone.
 The federal rule requires that the line must be released within five seconds of notification that the called party has hung up.
+62

-Prohibition on Caller ID Blocker - Some states prohibit callers from blocking the incoming phone numbers so that recipients of the calls are able to screen calls.
+PROHIBITION ON CALLER ID BLOCKER: Some states prohibit callers from blocking the incoming phone numbers so that recipients of the calls are able to screen calls.